Office Organics Collection Program

 After a brief hiccup and hiatus with our contracted collection program, UVM recycling is pleased to announce the office organics collection program is up and running again.

 We have invested in our own bike trailer, and have hired a student employee to handle the weekly pickup at about 45 office locations around campus.

-Twice per week, a One Revolution cyclist will pick up the full bag, replace it with an empty one, and "cycle" the food scraps to a central collection point on campus.
-From there, a larger truck transports the material, along with other compostables from campus, to the Green Mountain Compost facility located in Williston.
+Offices receive a small food scraps bag each week to keep in their kitchen lunchroom.
+Once per week, the student employee picks up the bag and replaces it with an empty one, and "cycles" the food scraps to a central collection point on campus.
+From there, a larger truck transports the material, along with other compostables from campus, the remaining 5 miles to Green Mountain Compost in Williston.